Tetrakern/fictioneer/README.md

 ## Migration

-Migrating an existing WordPress database (or, may the stars have mercy on your soul, another CMS) can be a downright nightmare.
+Migrating an existing WordPress database can be a downright nightmare.
 Depending on what you did and the themes and plugins you used before, you may encounter severe issues matching the previous data structures to those used in Fictioneer.
 To make this easier, take a look at the [migration guide](MIGRATION.md).

 ## Free Plugins